Air Force Research Laboratory (AFRL)

 To explore, prototype and demonstrate high-impact, game changing technologies that enable the Air Force and Nation to maintain its superior technical advantage.

-To lead the Air Force and Nation in Command, Control, Communications, Computers, and Intelligence (C4I) and Cyber science, technology, research and development.
+To lead the Air Force and Nation in Command, Control, Communications, Computers, and Intelligence (C4I) and Cyber technologies.

 Information technologies touch every Air Force, Department of Defense (DoD), and National mission.
 The success of the mission relies on the quality and trustworthiness of the information technologies and information that they process.
 The talented people of the Air Force Research Laboratory Information Directorate (AFRL/RI) are dedicated to making a difference to the warfighter and the nation through research excellence and a close relationship with customer.
 AFRL/RI solutions transform and communicate information to commanders and decision makers, enabling them to direct their forces in Air, Space and Cyberspace to achieve mission success.